OaleCrypt/OliviaWebAppp/README.md

 python manage.py collectstatic
 Set Up a Production Database:

-Ensure your PostgreSQL database is configured for production use.
+Ensure your database is configured for production use.
 Update the .env file with the production database credentials.
 Deploy Using Your Preferred Platform: